 Implement homomorphic encryption

-Homomorphic encryption is a form of encryption that allows users to compute data without decrypting it first.
-This form of encryption should be implemented to store and process information in the cloud to prevent organizations from revealing private information to outside vendors.
+Homomorphic encryption is a form of encryption that allows users to compute big data without decrypting it first.
+This form of encryption should be implemented to store and process information in the cloud to prevent organizations from revealing sensitive information to outside vendors.

 Avoid collecting too much data

-Only the data that is absolutely necessary should be collected.
-An organization may not need the Social Security numbers of their customers; customer login usernames and passwords may only be necessary.
-Organizations should consider deleting any personal information that is not needed to best protect customer data privacy.
+A bigger amount of data isn't always better.
+Companies handling large amounts of data big data should only collect the data that is absolutely necessary for big data analytics.
+An organization may not need the Social Security numbers of their customers; customer logins.
+Organizations should consider deleting any personal information that is not needed to best protect the individual privacy of their customers.

 Prevent internal threats

-Organizations are also exposed to internal privacy risks from angry or simply uninformed employees.
-Therefore, it’s essential to educate all employees on best practices for ensuring data privacy like changing passwords frequently and logging off unused computers.
+Organizations are often exposed to internal privacy risks from employees.
+Human error is an inevitable factor.
+Educate your employees across all levels on best practices to avoid internal threats (even the basics, like changing passwords frequently and logging off unused computers.)

 Big data privacy tools: What to look for

 - Cloud-compatible: It’s essential for a big data privacy tool to be compatible with the cloud.
-If it only works on a physical server or computer, it’s likely an out-of-date solution that cannot keep up with today’s big data privacy challenges.
+If it only works on a physical server or computer, it’s likely an out-of-date solution that cannot keep up with today’s big data privacy challenges and privacy regulations.